 So adorable, right?
 Not only is it darling, but it captures a moment in time that is so fleeting–it won’t be long before their fingerprints will be bigger.
 I love it.
 It would also make the perfect gift for grandparents and anyone who loves your kids!

 It would also be super cute Valentine’s Day decor–place it on a mantel, or the kitchen counter, on a shelf…anywhere!
 Think Mother’s Day, birthdays, and other special occasions…an adorable gift!
+I know any mom or grandma would love to have one of these…or anyone that loves your kids.

 My six kids fit perfectly on this rectangular platter, but you could do round, square, oval, or whatever you like.
 Wouldn’t a mug be so fun too?
 Or a set of plates?
 The sky’s the limit!
 And it’s SO SO easy!
 Even if you feel like you’re not a crafter, you can totally do this!